 I have never made these hand pies gluten free before so it would be an experiment.
 However, if you have a gluten free pie crust recipe and a prepared filling that you enjoy and have worked with before, I don’t see why these wouldn’t work.
 If you give it a try, I’d love to hear your results.

 Absolutely!
 Feel free to get creative and use other cookie cutters you have lingering in your drawers.
 Christmas trees for the holidays, stars for the Fourth of July, or dinosaurs because (if your three) any occasion is the right occasion for a dinosaur hand pie.

 Yes!
 To make ahead, I’d assemble the hearts, freeze them unbaked, then bake directly from frozen.
 Just add a few minutes to the baking time.
 You could also freeze them after baking and then reheat them from frozen in a 400 degree F oven until heated through.

 Heart Shaped Strawberry Hand Pies

-- Prepared pastry pie dough (enough to yield 2, 9-inch rounds)
+- Prepared pastry pie dough enough to yield 2, 9-inch rounds

 - 1 teaspoon lemon zest

-- 1 large egg, beaten
+- 1 large egg beaten

-- Coarse (turbinado) sugar
+- Coarse Turbinado sugar for sprinkling

 - Place racks in the upper third and center of the oven, then preheat the oven to 400 degrees F. Line to baking sheets with parchment paper or silicone mats.